akoken/udacity-self-driving-car/src/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image4]

-The binary image above uses different techniques, which we previously saw in the course, such as sobel filter, gradient and alternative color spaces.
+The combined binary image above uses different techniques, which we previously saw in the course, such as sobel filter, gradient and different color spaces.
+I used HSV color space instead of RGB color space.
+My experiments showed that V(Value) and S(Saturation) channel in HSV color space worked pretty well for edge detection.

 #### 3. Perspective Transform